 Other Health Issues and Atrial Fibrillation

-As you probably know, the life insurance company will assign you a rating based on the sum of all your application information.
+As you probably know, the life insurance company will approve or not approve you for coverage based on the sum of all your application information.

 You will not be evaluated strictly on the presence of A-Fib.
 This can be a positive or a negative, depending on certain factors.

-If you have been diagnosed with Atrial Fibrillation and are managing other chronic conditions, you do present a higher risk to the insurance company.
+If you have been diagnosed with Atrial Fibrillation and are managing other chronic conditions as well, you do present a higher risk to the insurance company.

 Do any of the situations on this list apply to your medical history?

 - Excessive alcohol use

 The better you are able to control certain factors such as your weight, alcohol use, nicotine dependence, and blood sugar —-the BETTER rates you can qualify for.